Technical SEO

 Google recommends following general sitemap best practices for image sitemaps too.

-Do all sites need a sitemap for images?
+Do all sites need an image sitemap?

 Takeaway